Agricultural Technicians: Career, Skills, Options, Outlook, Jobs, Challenges

 Courses of Agricultural Technicians

-Agricultural technicians typically receive their training through associate's degree programs in agricultural science or a related field.
-These programs are typically offered at community colleges and technical schools.
-In addition to coursework in subjects such as plant and animal science, students in these programs may also take courses in math, chemistry, and computer science.
+Agricultural technicians typically receive their training through associate's degree programs in agricultural science or a related field offered at community colleges and technical schools.
+In addition to plant and animal science coursework, students in these programs may also take math, chemistry, and computer science courses.
 Some programs may also include hands-on training through internships or co-op experiences.

 Some common courses that may be included in an agricultural technician program include: